plos-clan/CoolPotOS-x64/README.md

 ## Introduction

-This is a simple operating system for x86_64 architecture.
+This is a simple operating system for x86_64 architecture with both BIOS and UEFI compatibility.

 ## Model